asamy/ksm/README.md

 Hopefully didn't miss something important, but these are definitely the mains.

+## TODO / In development

+- APIC virtualization (Partially implemented, needs testing & fixes)
+- TSC virtualization
+- UEFI support
+- Intel TXT support
+- AMD-V with NPT support
+- Nesting support (Some fixes needed and support for minor features)
+- More documentation
+- Finish writing tests
+- Failsafe state (e.g. when an unexpected thing happens, turn off and restore state to a valid one.)

+See also Github issues.
+Some of these features are unfortunately not (fully) implemented due to lack of hardware (support) or similar.

 ## KSM needs your help to survive!

 Contributions are really appreciated and can be submitted by one of the following: